syedhali/EZAudio/README.md

 ![OpenGLWaveformExampleGif](https://cloud.githubusercontent.com/assets/1275640/8516234/499f6fd2-2366-11e5-9771-7d0afae59391.gif)

 Shows how to use the `EZMicrophone` and `EZAudioPlotGL` to visualize the audio data from the microphone in real-time.
-The drawing is using OpenGL so it is much faster and like the first example can display a buffer or rolling waveform.
+The drawing is using OpenGL so the performance much better for plots needing a lot of points.

 **_EZAudioPlayFileExample_**

 ![PlayFileExample](https://cloud.githubusercontent.com/assets/1275640/8516245/711ca232-2366-11e5-8d20-2538164f3307.gif)

-Shows how to use the `EZAudioFile`, `EZOutput`, and `EZAudioPlotGL` to playback, pause, and seek through an audio file while displaying its waveform as a buffer or a rolling waveform plot.
+Shows how to use the `EZAudioPlayer` and `EZAudioPlotGL` to playback, pause, and seek through an audio file while displaying its waveform as a buffer or a rolling waveform plot.

 **_EZAudioRecordWaveformExample_**